18F/join.tts.gsa.gov/pages/hiring-process.md

 ---

 Don’t let the federal hiring process seem daunting.
 We demystify it below, so you know what to expect.

-## Process timeline

-Take a look below at the average time from application to your first day at TTS.
+Here's a look at the average time of each stage from application to your first day at TTS.

   |Process Stage | Average Duration/Days |
 |:--|:-:|